SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 What works for a team that’s been remote from day one may be super hard to adopt into a ‘suddenly-remote’ team and vice versa.
 There are many patterns that are suitable in different contexts, and some combinations of those patterns work well and some work less well.

 So far, I have seen a lot of articles that lack decent concrete, real world experiences of remote teams so their nuances, at best they are confusing and at worst the conclusions tend to be somewhat generic and unhelpful.
-This is why I have decided to note down, my rather opinionated collection of observations of the patterns of remote working I have seen over my 17 year career in tech.
+This is why I have decided to note down, my opinionated collection of observations of the patterns of remote working I have seen over the last 17 years.

-Note : Most articles seem to have forgotten that remote working also includes near-shored, off-shored, and out-sourced teams who have been doing this for literally decades.
+Note : Most articles seem to have forgotten that remote working also includes near-shored, off-shored, and out-sourced teams who have been doing remote work for literally decades.
 I have decided to include them as they are as much a part of remote culture as anyone else and they have some helpful lessons to learn.

 ## Types of team I have seen